MSGil/OSS_Project_group7/README.md

     Strings: "name", "Jack", "age" (keys and some values)
     Number: 27

 In jsonparser, tokens do not hold any data, but point to token boundaries in JSON string instead.
-In the example above jsonparser will create tokens like: Object [0..31], String [3..7], String [12..16], String [20..23], Number [27..29].
+In the example above jsonparser will create tokens like: Object [0..31], String [3..7], String [12..16], String [20..23], Primitive [27..29].

 Every token has a type, which indicates the type of corresponding token. this jsonparser supports the following token types: